mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 An enterprise AI agent attests its model hash and data retention policy before accessing a protected API.
 For a more extensive protection, attestation target could also include behaviorial manifests, identity, prompts, tools and capabilities, SBOM/AIBOMs etc in the future.

 ### 3.2.
 5G/6G Network Functions (Optional Context)
 In ETSI ENI AI-Core, an Execution Agent generates instructions for network slice configuration.
-The agent must prove:
+The agent should prove:
 - It runs an approved model (`ai-model-hash`),
 - It was trained on GDPR-compliant data (`training-geo-region`, `dp-epsilon`),
 - It is authorized for specific slice types (`allowed-slice-types`).